pySRURGS/residency_match/README.md

-# residencymatch
+# residency match

+Every year, medical students compete for residency spots via the match.
+The process is opaque and there is a growing concern about the incidence of unmatched candidates.
-This script is used to simulate the residency match and serves as a record of work done for a publication being drafted.
+This script simulates a residency match and serves as a record of work done for a publication being drafted.